Iniko

 Iniko Ijhara Dixon, known mononymously as Iniko, is an American singer-songwriter.
+They are known for their viral singles "The King's Affirmation" and "Jericho."

 Early life

 Iniko Ijhara Dixon was born in Brooklyn, New York in 1996.
 They are of Afro-Jamaican descent.
 Their mother is of mixed heritage and their father Max Dixon is Jamaican, a singer in the American reggae band Souljahs.
 (Note: Sometimes spelled "Soldiers") Raised in the Independent Fundamental Baptist tradition, Iniko received classical choral training in church youth programs in Brooklyn.
 They have publicly disclosed having experienced religious trauma, attributing much of their emotional and creative resilience to working through that past.